 - Four courses in the skills core (16-20 units)

-- Six or more courses in the area of concentration, including the gateway course (26 units)
+- Six or more courses in the area of concentration (26 units)

 The minimum number of units required to graduate is 73.